The Best Dive Watches For Luxury Watch Enthusiasts

 Powered by the P9010 calibre, the timepiece offers 3 days power reserve and a solid frequency of 28,800VpH.
 Offering 300 metres of water resistance, the piece is sturdy and rugged.
 Therefore, we wouldn’t suggest you wear it with a suit due to its bulbous sizing, but a leather jacket is perfect for this versatile piece.

-You can buy a Panerai Luminor Marina Navy Seals at retail for £8,500 at the time of writing.
+You can buy a Panerai Luminor Marina Navy Seals at retail for £8,500 as of February 2024

 Best Dive Watches Under £16,000